ishuleo/Discord-Crypto-Bot/README.md

 ## Discord Crypto Bot

 An easy-to-use, intuitive cryptocurrency price tracking bot for Discord.
-Built on top of [discord.js](https://github.com/discordjs/discord.js).
+Built on top of [discord.js](https://github.com/discordjs/discord.js). **NodeJS v13.0.0 or greater is required.
+This will not change as the project is a personal project and I prefer import statements.**

 ### Installation
 1. Clone the repository